A generalized risk approach to path inference based on hidden Markov models: Discussion

-Certainly, the choice of the basic loss functions, inflection parameters $\beta_i$ and weights $C_i$ of the respective risks, is application dependent, and can be tuned with the help of labelled data, using cross-validation.
-Finally, these generalizations are presented for the standard HMM setting, and work on extending them to more complex and practically more useful HMM-based settings (e.g semi-Markov, autoregressive, etc.) is underway.
+Certainly, the choice of the basic loss functions, inflection parameters $\beta_i$ and weights $C_i$ of the respective risks, is application dependent, and can be tuned with the help of labeled data, using, for example, cross-validation.
+Finally, these generalizations are presented for the standard HMM setting, and therefore extensions to more complex and practically more useful HMM-based settings (e.g semi-Markov, autoregressive, etc.) could naturally become of interest next.